vzhou842/victorzhou.com/content/posts/2019-04-25-build-an-io-game-part-1.md

 </body>
 </html>
 ```
 <figcaption>This code sample is slightly abridged for clarity, as many code samples in this post will be.
-You can always see the full code on <a href="https://github.com/vzhou842/example-.io-game" target="_blank">Github</a>.</figcaption>
+You can always see the full code on <a href="https://github.com/vzhou842/example-.io-game" target="_blank" rel="noopener noreferrer">Github</a>.</figcaption>

 We have: